 Creating opportunities for people to learn and speak openly about sexual and domestic violence is a main goal of the Domestic Violence and Sexual Assault programs.
 Twice yearly, the programs host t-shirt making nights where survivors and their friends and family are invited to create a t-shirt that represents their experience.

-Every year the Alexandria Office on Women organizes a Holiday Party for children and mothers who have been recently served by our Domestic Violence Program.
+Every year the Department of Community and Human Services organizes a Holiday Party for children and mothers who have been recently served by our Domestic Violence Program.
 At the party, the families can reunite with past shelter friends and staff, eat, and take pictures with Santa Claus, among other events.
 Each mother and child also receives a bag of gifts to wrap and place under their own tree on Christmas Day.
 Over one hundred families look forward to this exciting event annually, and our community's generosity is what makes it such a success.

-The 2014 Children's Holiday Party will be held on December 18, 2014.
-If you would like to participate in the party this year, we have a gift suggestion list for ideas.
-If ou wish to donate children's toys or other gifts, please provide newly purchased, unwrapped items.
-We will provide each mother with wrapping paper to personalize each child's gift.
+If you would like to participate in the party this year, we will provide a gift suggestion list for ideas.
+If you wish to donate children's toys or other gifts, please provide newly purchased, unwrapped items.
+We provide each mother with wrapping paper to personalize each child's gift.

 We are also requesting gift certificates to local stores in denominations of $25.00.
 This way, each woman will have the opportunity to purchase something special for herself or her children.

-If you need help deciding what to purchase, or if you have any other questions about donating for this event, please call the Domestic Violence Program at 703.746.4911.
+If you have any questions about donating for this event, please call the Domestic Violence Program at 703.746.4911.
 We would be happy to assist you in any way we can.
 Thank you so very much for helping to make this a great day for the children and families we serve.

 Sixteenth Annual Women's Holiday Art Show

-Take a break from crowded malls and retail stores and join creative women artists on December 7, 2014 at the Charles Houston Recreation Center, located at 901 Wythe Street, for a relaxing afternoon of art, fun, women and wine sponsored by the Commission for Women and the Friends of the Commission for Women.
+Take a break from crowded malls and retail stores and join creative women artists for one day each December for a relaxing afternoon of art, fun, women and wine sponsored by the Commission for Women and the Friends of the Commission for Women.
 Find just the right gifts for everyone on your list -- and something wonderful for yourself.
-Over 30 exhibitors will display pottery, handmade clothing, scarves, purses, jewelry, crafts and much, much more!
-Complimentary refreshments will be served, and raffle drawings will be held throughout the event.
+Exhibitors display pottery, handmade clothing, scarves, purses, jewelry, crafts and much more!
+Complimentary refreshments are served, and raffle drawings will be held throughout the event.
 Please bring a new toy or gift card for the annual Battered Women’s Shelter Children’s Holiday Party.
 Proceeds will benefit Alexandria Domestic Violence and Sexual Assault programs in Alexandria.

-For more information, including an event contact, visit the event page.
+For more information, including an event contact, visit the annual event page.

 The Alexandria Domestic Violence Program needs volunteers aged 18 and up to help distribute educational and public awareness materials.
 Volunteers are given a list of locations in the City of Alexandria and can go at their own pace.
 Please call 703.746.4911.